manoharahk/TizenRT/os/tools/README.txt

 -------------------------------

   These implement part of the top-level Makefile's 'export' target.
-That target will bundle up all of the TinyAra libraries, header files, and the startup object into an export-able, binary TinyAra distribution.
+That target will bundle up all of the TizenRT libraries, header files, and the startup object into an export-able, binary TizenRT distribution.
 The Makefile.export is used only by the mkexport.sh script to parse out options from the top-level Make.defs file.